Photo by Johannes Dreyer

 Talks/Lectures:

-M. Neelika Jayawardane is a writer and scholar.
-She is Professor of English at a public university in Upstate New York, and a Senior Research Associate at The Johannesburg Institute for Advanced Study (JIAS), University of Johannesburg, South Africa.
-She was born in Sri Lanka, raised in Zambia, and completed her university education in the US, where she currently works.
-Her research is centred on South Africa, and her scholarly publications focus on the nexus between written texts, visual art, photography, and the transnational / transhistorical implications of imperialism, ongoing forms of apartheid, discrimination, displacement, and migration on individuals and communities.
+M. Neelika Jayawardane is Professor of English at a public university in Upstate New York, and a Senior Research Associate at The Johannesburg Institute for Advanced Study (JIAS), University of Johannesburg, South Africa.
+She was born in Sri Lanka, raised in Zambia, and completed her university education in the US.
+Her research is centred on Southern Africa, and her scholarly publications focus on the nexus between written texts, visual art, photography, and the transnational/transhistorical implications of imperial ventures and ongoing forms of apartheid.